Accreditation, Policies and Procedures

 British Columbia, Canada

-The term “university” is used under the written consent of the Minister of Advanced Education and technology effective April 11, 2007 and CityU academic programs in BC are offered pursuant to the written approval of the Minister of Advanced Education and Technology having undergone a quality assessment process and been found to meet the criteria established by the minister on an ongoing basis.
+The term “university” is used under the written consent of the Minister of Post-Secondary Education and Future Skills effective April 11, 2007 and CityU academic programs in BC are offered pursuant to the written approval of the Minister of Post-Secondary Education and Future Skills having undergone a quality assessment process and been found to meet the criteria established by the minister on an ongoing basis.
 Nevertheless, prospective students are responsible for satisfying themselves that the program and the degree will be appropriate to their needs (for example, acceptable to potential employers, professional licensing bodies, or other educational institutions).

 City University of Seattle is a teaching University.
 It focuses on bringing a high-quality, relevant life-long education to those who have a desire to learn, in multiple delivery modes and locations around the world.
 It does so by having common curricula developed by groups of experts led by the program directors and program coordinators, referred to collectively as CityU’s Administrative Faculty.

 learning management system.